voxic/mdb_meetup_apr_22/README.md

 * Data
     * Data will be fetched using the following URL:
     `https://www.vattenfall.se/api/price/spot/pricearea/<yyyy-mm-dd>/<yyyy-mm-dd>/SN3`
     This will fetch data between dates and price area SN3.
-    Example fetch can be found in [REST_playground.rest](REST_playground.rest) file.

 ## Steps